HERE WE ARE

 But these are all clearly deliberate choices, whereas the missing foot-shadows -- precisely because they're so tiny and subtle anyway -- seem more like a random oversight: someone turned off a Photoshop layer and forgot to turn it back on before sending the windowcard and mug designs to print. @KathyB, does that sound right to you?
 Or can you think of a reason why they might have intentionally 86ed the shadows for just these two items?

 (Ed.: Some weeks ago in the course of my NON-SPOILING, um, accidental Internet overhearings-that-I-really-couldn't-possibly-help-but-stumble-across, I did happen to read something about a scenic effect in HWA that might make some sense of both the missing foot-shadows and, perhaps more persuasively, the distinctive color of the "path" in the poster image.
-The effect in question, a water feature of some sort, was being bandied about as a possible Sondhead Easter egg referencing Anyone Can Whistle's Miracle Rock -- though, thinking of HWA's poster, I kept randomly imagining a sort of reversal of Heidi (Landesman) Ettinger's gorgeous scenic concept for the original Big River, in which she rendered the Mississippi River as the quintessential American "open road".
+The effect in question, a water feature of some sort, was being bandied about as a possible Sondhead Easter egg referencing Anyone Can Whistle's Miracle Rock -- though, thinking of HWA's poster, I kept randomly imagining a sort of reversal of Heidi (Landesman) Ettinger's gorgeous scenic concept for the original Big River, in which she rendered the Mississippi River itself as the quintessential American "open road".
 But I doubt the waterworks in HWA are so expansive [or so floor-focused?] as to literalize its poster image; and, more to the point -- since posters and stage sets are altogether different animals -- I don't yet have any idea whether the stage effect, whatever it looks like, is thematically central enough to justify such symbolic amplification on the poster; @DiveMilw might be able to shed some light, having, I believe, seen the show last weekend.
 Regardless, it still wouldn't really explain the inconsistent appearance of foot-shadows on all but two of HWA's souvenir items.)

 It's annoying because, despite being tiny and subtle, once you've noticed the missing shadows, the difference is impossible to un-see -- and the design is perceptibly more effective with them than without.
 If I were to buy any merch (which I almost never do, but might for this show), a mug or especially a windowcard would actually be my likeliest purchase(s) -- but this minor flaw grates.
 If the show itself does catch my fancy when I see it in a couple of weeks, I might just have to buy the windowcard and then bust out a dark grey fine-tip marker and ever-so-carefully "fix" it.